Olympus E-M5 II vs Samsung NX1

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the NX1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the NX1 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the NX1 from Samsung.
+Both the E-M5 II and the NX1 have been discontinued, but can regularly be found used on eBay.
+The E-M5 II was replaced by the Olympus E-M5 III, while the NX1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Samsung websites.

 So how do things add up?
 Is the Olympus E-M5 II better than the Samsung NX1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.